19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons/Orcish Pantheon.md

 ### Gorath the Plaguebringer

-Gorath spreads disease and decay, reveling in the suffering of the living.
-His cultists are often seen as harbingers of plague.
+Gorath spreads disease and decay.
 Firstborn son of Oroken.

 ### Vashara the Venomous

 Vashara is the mistress of poisons and toxins.
-Her cultists are skilled assassins and alchemists, using their knowledge to craft deadly brews.
 Firstborn daughter of Oroken.

 ### Morgath the Reaper

 Morgath guides the souls of the dead to the Orcish afterlife.
-His cultists are necromancers and death priests who seek to control the boundary between life and death.
 Second son of Oroken.

 ### Lyssara of the Bloodmoon

-Lyssara is the patron of lycanthropes and those who transform under the moon.
-Her cultists embrace their beastly nature and the power it brings.
+Lyssara is the patron of lycanthropes.
 Second daughter of Oroken.